dustinpfister/blog_posts/_posts/js-array-splice.md

 ## 1 - The basics of the array splice method

 In this section I will just be going over a few quick examples of the js array splice method, and maybe a few other native javaScript features.
 The goal here is to just get a good grasp on all the features of the array splice method when it comes to removing and injecting elements into an array with the method.
-So then thes will just be some very basic getting started type examples of the array splice method.
+So then these will just be some very basic getting started type examples of the array splice method.

 ### 1.1 - Just remove some elements from an array